 - Preventing Blood Clots: Anticoagulants help reduce the risk of blood clots forming and traveling to the brain, which may cause a stroke.

-- Managing Blood Pressure and Cholesterol: Healthy blood pressure and cholesterol levels help keep the heart strong and prevent more serious arrhythmias.
+- Managing Blood Pressure, Cholesterol, and Blood Sugar: Healthy blood pressure, cholesterol, and blood sugar levels help keep the heart strong and prevent more serious arrhythmias.

 - Regular Monitoring: Frequent doctor visits allow early detection of any changes, making treatment adjustments possible.

-- Recognizing Warning Signs: Patients with arrhythmia should watch for severe symptoms, such as dizziness, chest pain, or breathlessness, as these may signal complications.
+- Recognizing Warning Signs: Patients with arrhythmia should watch for severe symptoms, such as dizziness, chest pain, breathlessness, or fainting spells as these may signal complications.

 Building a Support System